-During recreational swim noodles, kickboard and other swim and exercise aides are not permitted.
+During recreational swim noodles, kickboards and other swim and exercise aides are not permitted.
 Toys such as squirt guns, balls and other items that endanger the safety or enjoyment of other swimmers are not permitted.

 Do I have to get into the water with my child?

-If your child is 5 years old or younger, and/or is less than 4 ½ feet tall, an adult, 18 years or older, must be in the water with them.
+Yes, if your child is 5 years old or younger, and/or is less than 4 ½ feet tall, an adult, 18 years or older, must be in the water with them.
 Children 6-9 years old who are more than 4 ½ feet tall can swim on their own but an adult must be present in the pool area with them.

 I don’t swim but I would like to come to the pool to exercise.
 Do I have to come during recreational swim?